-And if you’re going to stay overnight, which we recommend, check out the Calumet & Arizona Guest House in our Dining and Lodging Reviews section.
+And if you’re going to stay overnight, which we recommend, check out the reviews in our Bisbee Lodging section.

 Head up to Kitt Peak for a daytime picnic.
 Bring your own food.
 There is no restaurant here.
 At 7,000 ft elevation, temperatures on Kitt Peak are typically 15-20 cooler than the valley floor.
 Day tour information can be found here including a 10 am tour of the solar telescope.
 The Day use area closes at 4 pm, but if you have tickets and are so inclined you can …

 … remain at Kitt Peak for a cool evening of astronomical wonders during their Night Observation Program.
 See our video on Kitt Peak, then visit the website here for more information.
 There are Youth Group overnights available as well.

 19. Madera Canyon

 Madera Canyon is great for a hike, a picnic and serious bird watching.
 Who knows, you may even see an elusive Coati, like this one we photographed at Bonita Canyon in the Chiricahuas last April.